bluejekyll/pg-extend-rs/examples/add_one/README.md

 # Rust based postgres extension

-All the examples of
+An example of adding 1 to another number and returning the result.

-to build, get Rust, then (the RUSTFLAGS is required to build the library):
+To build, get Rust, then (the RUSTFLAGS is required to build the library):

 ```console
 $> RUSTFLAGS="-C link-arg=-undefineddynamic_lookup" cargo build --release